What is Cancer?

 • Approximately 1.5 million Americans will receive a cancer diagnosis this year

-• Treatment options are dependent upon the type of cancer, its location, and whether or not the cancer has spread to lymph nodes or other organs
+• Integrated care options are dependent upon the type of cancer, its location, and whether or not the cancer has spread to lymph nodes or other organs

 • While certain cancers are a result of lifestyle or chemical exposure, most are not attributable to one cause